Dubb-Club-iOS/Dubb-Club-iOS-App/README.md

 -   Past Game Details
 	-   User can view statistics about a specific game
 	-   User can view a team’s record
+-   Standings
+	-   User can view all teams' standings in their respective conferences (East/West)
 -   Search
 	-   User can search for a specific team and view predictions and previous results
 	-   User can select a game to view the game details